 The following locations are considered hot-spot areas and require the 14-day quarantine:

-- Travel to California, Florida, New York, Washington on or after March 15.
+- Travel to New York on or after March 15.

 - Illinois or New Jersey on or after March 23.